CFP Business Specialist | Local Government Expert | Community Advocate

-Being a councillor of local government is a privilege and one that I feel honoured to do.
+Being a councillor of local government is a privilege and one that I was honoured to do from 2011 to 2019.

-Local government councillors are directly elected by people who live, own property and do business in the local Council area.
+Local government councillors are directly elected by the people who live, own property or have a lease in the local Council area.
 If a person does not meet at least one of these criteria, they can’t nominate for council elections.

 Councillors do not have any authority to act or make decisions as individuals.
 They are members of an elected body that makes decisions on behalf of a local government through a formal meeting process.

-Under the Local Government Act 1995, clause 2.10 the role of each councillor is to:
+Under the Local Government Act 1995, section 2.10 the role of each councillor is to:

 • represent the interests of electors, ratepayers and residents;

 • provide leadership and guidance to the community;

 • facilitate communication between the community and the council; and

 • participate in decision making processes at meetings.